microsoft/Mastering-the-Marketplace/README.md

 # Submitting Feedback or Suggesting New Content

-Please use the [Issues](https://github.com/microsoft/Mastering-the-Marketplace/issues) feature of this repository to request additional content or improvements to existing content.
+Please use the [Issues](https://github.com/microsoft/Mastering-the-Marketplace/issues) feature of this repository to request additional content or to suggest improvements to existing content.

 ---